helium/HIP/0138-return-to-hnt.md

 At a high level, we propose to:

-1. Discontinue HST emissions beginning with the start of “Phase 1” (defined below), redirecting HST emissions to the MOBILE treasury until the next halvening.
+1. Discontinue HNT emissions to HST holders, and emit all HNT towards network participants directly based on the Utility Score rather than towards the IOT and MOBILE treasuries.
-2. Discontinue IOT and MOBILE Emissions at the start of “Phase 2” (also defined below) and reward participants directly in HNT based on the Utility Score.
-90% of emissions from HST would continue to support the MOBILE treasury, with 10% supplementing ongoing rewards to IOT participants.
+2. Discontinue IOT and MOBILE emissions, subject to veIOT and veMOBILE votes, and reward participants directly in HNT based on the Utility Score, subject to a veHNT vote.
+3. Revoke the remaining 18.2B MOBILE currently in the MOBILE Operations Fund, and request that Helium Foundation burn these tokens.
-3. Recognize the 4.2 million unissued HNT from Helium L1 after [HIP-20][hip-20] and begin emitting these tokens directly into the MOBILE treasury over time throughout “Phase 2” until the next halvening.
+4. Recognize the 4.2 million unissued HNT from Helium L1 after [HIP-20][hip-20] and issue them in two ways:
-4. At the next halvening, Phase 2 would end.
-Subsequently, the HST share of emissions would be distributed among subnetwork participants according to the Utility Score.
+   1. Establish a new 1.3M HNT MOBILE Growth Fund to fund future development of the MOBILE network, to be administered by Helium Foundation.
+   2. Emit the remaining 2.9M HNT directly into the MOBILE treasury on an epochal basis until the next halvening (2025-08-01).

-The existing IOT and MOBILE treasuries remain operational and governed by veHNT governance.
+The existing IOT and MOBILE treasuries remain operational and subject to veHNT governance.
 Holders of subnetwork tokens may continue to hold them, or may exchange them for HNT at any time through the treasuries.
-The exchange rate of the MOBILE treasury will continue to improve until the end of Phase 2 due to the supplements defined in (1) and (3) above.
+The exchange rate of the MOBILE treasury will continue to improve until the halvening due to the ongoing HNT emissions defined in 4-2 above.

 The distribution schedule within each subnetwork remains under the control of subnetwork governance, and is unchanged by this proposal.
 All subnetwork rewards including veHNT delegations are now distributed in HNT.

-Subnetwork governance remains in place using the existing tokens IOT and MOBILE, which will remain available to trade on the market, though emissions cease.
+Subnetwork governance remains in place using the existing tokens IOT and MOBILE, which will remain available to trade on the market, even as emissions cease.
 A suggestion is made for a future HIP that could shift veIOT and veMOBILE to a new mechanism derived from veHNT, while promoting long-term alignment to subnetworks in a way similar to the current system.
 Alternative forms of subnetwork governance may be proposed by the community, to be decided by a future veHNT vote.

 This proposal does not address other functions of the subnetwork tokens, which remain unchanged until addressed in future HIPs.

 ### Reward Payout

-HNT distribution between IOT and MOBILE subnetworks continues to follow their DAO Utility Scores as per [HIP-51][hip-51] and [HIP-88][hip-88].
+HNT distribution between IOT and MOBILE subnetworks continues to follow their DAO Utility Scores as per [HIP-51][hip-51] and [HIP-88][hip-88], including the additional portion redirected from current emissions to HST holders.
 HNT will be rewarded directly to participants via the same claim mechanism they are familiar with, rather than being deposited in the subnetwork treasuries.

-Rewards will be distributed according to the existing subnetwork structure and remain subject to subnetwork governance.
+Rewards will be distributed according to the existing subnetwork structures and remain subject to subnetwork governance.
 For example, the 6% of subnetwork token emissions rewarded to delegators will instead be rewarded as 6% of the HNT awarded to that subnetwork.

 Emission shares which are unallocated (such as Oracle rewards) or partially unallocated (potentially MOBILE Service Provider rewards) will be burned unless a future HIP specifies otherwise.